-orientation value and text offset mm - the bearing and distance (at maximum display scale of the ENC data) used to position the text relative to the feature.
+orientation value and text offset mm - the bearing and distance (in millimetres in the ECDIS display) used to position the text relative to the feature.

 The Text Placement feature is associated to the feature which carries the text being placed.
 The attribute text type determines which text string is to be displayed if more than one is present.
 The Text Placement feature ensures that as an ECDIS screen rotates from "north up" (for example, if display is set to "course up") text can remain readable, or clear other important charted information.